Get-authlib-injector.md

 Overview

-The authentication server will digitally sign the profile properties in the responses of the following requests:
+The authentication server should digitally sign profile properties in responses of:

-The authentication server publishes the public key via API metadata so that authlib-injector can obtain it.
+The server publishes the public key via API metadata.

-Note: The authentication server should avoid changing the keys.
-If multiple server instances are used for load balancing, they should share the same key.
+Note: the key should remain stable.
+If you run multiple server instances behind load balancing, they should share the same key.

 openssl genrsa 4096